istio/istio/README.md

 - [istio/mixer](https://github.com/istio/mixer).
 This repository
-contains code to enforce various policies for traffic passing through the proxies, and collect telemetry data from proxies and microservices.
+contains code to enforce various policies for traffic passing through the proxies, and collect telemetry data from proxies and services.
 There are plugins for interfacing with various cloud platforms, policy management services, and monitoring services.